-Armchair quarterbacking runs rampant when well-meaning friends offer advice on how to deal with your loved one's addiction.
+Armchair quarterbacking runs rampant when well-meaning friends offer advice on dealing with your loved one's addiction.
 We hear things like, stop communicating with them, stop giving them money, stop enabling.
-For those who have made those decisions, people will say things like, how can you cut off your son or daughter?
+People will say things like, how can you cut off your son or daughter for those who have made those decisions?
 How can you abandon them?
 It's hard to win!

 Watching your son or daughter reeling from the consequences of their addiction is far from easy.

 One of the hardest lessons for parents and family members to learn is that the addict is the only one who can get themselves better.
 Many of us have tried to force our loved ones into treatment.
 We've attempted to manipulate them into doing what we know is best for them.
 At the same time, they're trying to manipulate us into getting what they want.
 It's a vicious cycle that never seems to end.

 Here's what I've learned to be true.
 It's also a foundational principle of recovery.
 For the addict, when the pain of getting better is less than the pain of staying where they are, they will get better.
 Until they reach that point, they will remain where they are.
 Of course, there are exceptions to this.
 The overwhelming evidence is to the former.
 The family can't force an addict to get better.
 It may work for a short time, but it rarely lasts.